CompuCell3D/PythonScriptingManual/docs/maboss.rst

 -   ``seed`` takes an integer value (default is 0) as the seed for the random generator of the MaBoSS simulation.

+-   ``istate`` a dictionary of string names and corresponding initial state values.

 .. note::

     A ``time_step`` value less than a ``time_tick`` value is only valid when using the default Gillespie